levitte/openssl-web/docs/OpenSSL300Design.md

 ```

 The return value can be used to control flow in special cases inside
-the fips module code.
+the FIPS module code.

-The type is passed in from the fips module hook.
+The type is passed in from the FIPS module hook.
 Each different hook
-in the fips module should have  a unique type.
+in the FIPS module should have  a unique type.
 The type determines
 what the arg param contains (either a struct (e.g- intermediate
 values), a name, or int.

-The callback in the fips module will be of the form
+The callback in the FIPS module will be of the form

 ``` C
 MY_STRUCT  data;   /* values that need to be returned to the application */